 What Are Android Push Messages?

-An Android push message is a short, clickable pop-up message that appears on a subscriber’s device and redirects the subscriber to your content with one click:
+An Android push message is a short, clickable pop-up message that appears on a subscriber’s device and redirects the subscriber to your content with one click.

 With push notification sequences, your audience now has no excuse to ignore you.
 And unlike social media websites, there is no algorithm throttling your reach to get you to pay for ads.